Learn how to make these soft and chewy chocolate crinkle cookies. This recipe doesn’t use butter. Perfect as Christmas edible gifts.

 The inspiration to make these cookies came from Martha Stewart’s website.
 There was espresso in the original recipe and I didn’t use that in mine.
 I like how the cookies are rolled in confectioners sugar before baking and when you bake them, they crack open making them look like a snow-covered mountains 🙂 The best part is, it tastes so moist, rich and simply decadent!!!

-Snow Covered Chocolate Crinkle Cookies
+Soft and Fudgy Chocolate Crinkle Cookies

 - Confectioners' sugar for coating